AbbasSrour/notes/Work/ERP/Sales/Pricelist.md

 - [ ] Make the details section field smaller
 - [ ] For profit fields we should have another column that shows the final price, or in the case of range min price and max price, usd and company
 - [ ] change to form variant with smaller columns
+- [ ] Error required number received NAN for multuple fields when trying to save